evilnick/plakar.io/content/posts/2025-07_03/index.md

 ## Here comes the `go-cdc-chunkers` package

 To help developers build smarter, leaner systems that avoid redundant work, we’re releasing [go-cdc-chunkers](https://github.com/PlakarKorp/go-cdc-chunkers)—an open-source, ISC-licensed library for high-performance Content-Defined Chunking (CDC) in Go.

+It provides a framework to easily support new algorithms as research advances in the field, and provides implementations for several algorithms including our optimized version of FastCDC, our Keyed variant of FastCDC (discussed in this post), an implementation of the JumpCondition optimization and even the more recent UltraCDC.

 This package is designed to make it easy to slice data into variable-sized, content-aware chunks that are resilient to shifts and edits—perfect for deduplication, delta encoding, change tracking, and more.

 Whether you're building synchronization tools, blob stores, data pipelines, or just want to avoid wasting time and compute on repeated data, go-cdc-chunkers gives you the primitives you need to chunk content efficiently and predictably.

 ```
 Restic_Rabin			1932542209 ns/op          555.61 MB/s